jdavidmartinezg/Statistical-Modelling/README.md

 **Limitations and Suggestions for Further Research:** It is important to note that the final linear model has several limitations.
 As mentioned in the literature review, econometric procedures (linear regression) may not replicate the experimentally determined results, which is why we should be aware of the specification errors when making inferences for this model.
 Also, the control and treatment groups differ and do not have the same type of people, which could introduce bias into our evaluation.
 Furthermore, the adjR2 for the final regression model was only 0.14, which implies that there are probably other relevant predictors ( e.g. proxies for market conditions in the labor market, economic health, and others).
 Lastly, from the diagnostic plots, we could see that the normal Q-Q plot was slightly skewed from both sides, which we should keep in mind if we were to predict the post-training earnings based on the predictors in the model.

 For future research, apart from adding the above-noted predictors, it would be interesting to see the effect of job training on women and youth.
 Earlier studies showed that the effect of treatment on the postintervention earnings was higher for women than men (Lalonde, 1995).
 Lastly, it would be interesting to check the robustness of the model by using different econometric methods.
 However, due to the limited time and resources, these suggestions could not be implemented for the current study.

+### References

+-   Dehejia & Wahba (1999).
+Causal Effects in Nonexperimental Studies: Reevaluating the Evaluation of Training Programs.
+Journal of the American Statistical Association, 94

+-   LaLonde, R. (1986).
+Evaluating the Econometric Evaluations of Training Programs with Experimental Data.
+The American Economic Review, 76(4), 604-620

+-   LaLonde, R. (1995).
+The Promise of Public Sector-Sponsored Training Programs.
+Journal of Economic Perspective, 9(2), 604-620